blockchain-unica/rosetta-smart-contracts/AnchorOverview.md

 ```

 ### Deposit Accounts Context
-Once we've defined the main logic, let's implement the DepositCtx context.
+Once we've defined the main logic, let's implement the accounts context of the deposit action.

 The first two accounts are the `sender` and `recipient` accounts.
 The sender is required to sign the transaction (`Signer` type).

-The third account is the `balance_holder_pda`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account that will hold the deposited balance.
+The third account is the `balance_holder_pda`, a [PDA](https://solanacookbook.com/core-concepts/pdas.html#facts) account with associated type `BalanceHolderPDA`, that will hold information such as the deposited balance and the actors.
 The account is initialized with the `init` attribute with `sender` as the payer.
 The address of this account is derived through seeds in a way to establish a mapping between the the couple (`sender`, `recipient`) and their storage account.
 The space is calculated using the `BalanceHolderPDA::INIT_SPACE` constant to cover the [Rent exemption](https://solanacookbook.com/core-concepts/accounts.html#rent).

-The last account is the `system_program` account, required to transfer in instructions containing account initialization.
+The last account is the `system_program` account, a native contract, required in instructions containing account initializations.

 ```rust
 #[derive(Accounts)]